kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ### API interaction Purpose (Why are you here?)
 We must define a simple to implement, but contextually significant, answer to the question:
 *Why are you here?*
-Its difficult to glean the purpose of an application interaction by external inspection without asking this obvious question.
+Its difficult to glean the purpose of an application interaction by external inspection without making room for this question.

 At the moment of making the API call, the application has access its own stack and history of source code location/lines and functions